Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **background-color**

 Defines the background color.
-Value must be a hex or two hexes separated by commas.
-If there are two hexes, the first is the light mode colour and the second is the dark mode colour.
+Value must be one or two HTML supported colours separated by hyphens.
+HTML supported colours include hsl, hsla, rgb, rgba, hex or css colour names like `red`.
+If there are two colours, the first is the light mode colour and the second is the dark mode colour.

 **background-gradient**